FHIR/vscode-fsh/README.md

 Right-clicking on a `.json` file that contains a FHIR resource and then selecting the option "FHIR to FSH" from the context menu will convert this JSON FHIR file to a FSH file.
 The FSH file will be created in memory and displayed in a separate file tab.

 Note that the "FSH to FHIR JSON" and "FHIR to FSH" features use this extension's built-in versions of SUSHI and GoFSH.
 These may not be the most recently released versions and may not correspond to the versions you have locally installed.
-Note that the "FSH to FHIR JSON" and "FHIR to FSH" features use this extension's built-in versions of SUSHI and GoFSH.
-These may not be the most recently released versions and may not correspond to the versions you have locally installed.

 ## Instructions for Developers

 ### Intro to FSH VS Code Extension Development